-A lone gunman opened fire at Marjory Stoneman Douglas High School in Broward County recently.
-The mass shooting caused the tragic death of 17 students and faculty members.
-In the wake of the event, the Lynn community shared its thoughts and condolences that go out to the victims, their family members and all the students, teachers and staff.
+On Wed., Feb.
+14, a lone gunman opened fire at Marjory Stoneman Douglas High School in Broward County.
+The mass shooting caused the tragic death of 17 students and faculty members of the school.
+In the wake of the event, the Lynn community shared their thoughts and condolences that go out to the victims, their family members, and all the students, teachers and staff.

-As the country mourns and honors the victims, it is a time to think through the safety precautions and resources available to Lynn students and employees.
+As the country mourns and honors the victims of the event, it is a time to think through the safety precautions and resources available to Lynn students and employees.

-In the event of an emergency on campus, Lynn has protocols and procedures to alleviate risk and harm on campus.
+In the event of an emergency on campus, Lynn has protocols and procedures set in place to alleviate risk and harm on campus.

 These well-trained individuals make up Lynn’s Department of Campus Safety, an office comprised of 33 professionals who are dedicated to creating and maintaining a safe and secure environment for students, faculty and guests.

 Campus Safety has prepared certain emergency systems, such as the Mass Notification System, to serve as alert alarm systems in the event of a campus crisis.
-In an urgent or dangerous situation, students, faculty, administrators and staff would hear the sound of an alarm on campus, along with further instructions and information.
+In an urgent or dangerous situation, students and faculty would hear the sounding of an alarm on campus, along with further instructions and information.

 The alert system includes an outdoor public address system, an indoor public notification system with flashing lights, and text, email and voicemail notifications.
 Students and employees can also opt their emergency contacts into Lynn’s emergency notifications.